 He recalled how, when Rhizikh had finally heard the news about the clandestine agreement between the Cuian Councillor, Korrs Verntinus, and the Mainnstaad observer, Throuse Jafftynn, to side with the Cuians, he secretly declared war on the Mainnstaad, too.
 There was no way, of course, to have Jafftynn’s behaviour brought before the Mainnstaad without hard proof.
 Verntinus would certainly not confess to bribery.
 To have the matter brought before the Mainnstaad would be very risky.
 To do so would certainly mean he’d draw unwanted attention to the Lledumarian Freedom Forum.
 The impasse was awful.
 It sickened.
 Rhizikh just seethed in the gloomy light of revelation.

-Rhizikh had said he had originally planned to incriminate Verntinus, a spotlight shone on him, but providence had appeared like a borealis and provided a new possibility which had excited him.
+Rhizikh had said he had originally planned to incriminate Verntinus, but providence had appeared like a borealis and provided a new possibility which excited.
 He’d left the other plan to manifest in due course, and put all his energy into the new solution.
 He’d never asked the details of how Rhizikh would incriminate Verntinus, overwhelmed by his solution, and what he’d planned to do with it.
 The idea, the gist of his revenge on Verntinus was intended to put the spotlight on Verntinus, and questions would be asked.

 The clatter of work-noise increased suddenly, which refocused his attention.
 He turned to see what it was, and continue to watch the earnest work given to build the airships.
 One airship every hour would be built.
 The organisation astounding.
 But he’d managed to establish work schedules and support for thousands to achieve his goal.
 Most of the crews were Bhulusian, with a few thrown in from here and there.
 Had all sworn to secrecy; all had signed confidentiality agreements.
 This had pleased him.